 Saw palmetto (Serenoa repens) is the #1 go-to herb when it comes to BPH.
 Various studies have shown saw palmetto to be effective in almost 90% of men with BPH.

-Contrasted to the strong 5ar drug, finasteride, saw palmetto does not have impotence as a side effect, in fact it can help here too.
+Contrasted to the potent 5-alpha-reductase drug (5ar), finasteride, saw palmetto does not have impotence as a side effect, in fact, it can help here too.

 Classically, it was used for much more than prostate issues.
-This included with women, including those with PCOS, and as a general endocrine system tonic affecting the adrenals and the nerves, plus even more.
+This included with women, including those with Polycystic ovarian syndrome (PCOS), and as a general endocrine system tonic affecting the adrenals and the nerves, plus even more.

 Nettle root (Urtica dioica) is right up there, almost as useful as saw palmetto when it comes to BPH.

 Nettle root does appear to have some 5ar inhibiting activity, but we also note that it lowers sex hormone binding globulin and aromatase enzyme.
-These in turn means that you have more free testosterone and less estrogen.
+These, in turn, mean that you have more free testosterone and less estrogen.

 Buhner states that “61-83% of 5492 men who used 1200 mg of nettle root daily for 3-4 months saw a reduction in BPH symptoms.”